mcanouil/awesome-quarto/.github/CONTRIBUTING.md

 # Contribution Guidelines

-Please note that this project is released with a [Contributor Code of Conduct](code_of_conduct.md).
+Please note that this project is released with a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

-## PRs
+## Pll Requests

 ALWAYS create a new branch with your proposed changes.
 Thank you!

 ## Adding an new Item